PatMulvihill/WavePartialDeconstruction/README.md

 ###Style Guide
 To build new tests, naming convention is to add -spec to the end of the file name.
-Use `gulp watchForTests` to automate the running of tests whenever a file changes in the test or controllers directories.
+Use `gulp tests` to automate the running of tests whenever a file changes in the test or controllers directories.